 They can model it after adding coin-operated vacuum cleaners at a car wash.

 Sometimes it’s a coin-operated vending machine for filtered water.

 Mixed-use real estate investments combine any of the above categories into a single project.

 Mixed-use property investments are increasingly popular for those with significant assets.

 One of the essential and appealing methods is that this model has a degree of built-in diversification, vital for controlling risk.

 An example of a mixed-use property could be five stories building leased by a bank on the ground floor, a popular fast-food chain, and a convenience store.

 Above that, a quick-service restaurant, an upscale retail shop, and a beauty salon.

-The units above are turned into service apartments or Airbnb, and the top floor is leased to a membership gym.
+The owners converted the units above into service apartments or Airbnb, and they lease the top floor to a membership gym.

 I find that this would work well in a mid-sized town with ample parking and a few big competitors.